You might rock that hat, but you do know what you’re doing, don’t you?

 Knocking down internal walls

 Knockdown any walls outside your home, by all means, but when it comes to the inside of your home, you may create some dangerous problems.
 You need to consider the home’s structure for starters, as you may end up in a pile of bricks and mortar if you loosen your home’s supports.
 Many walls also contain plumbing and electrics, leading to other issues around your home.
 No matter what your reason for knocking down an internal wall, always consult a structural engineer, and seek permission from the local council if you are thinking about home renovations.
-A local builder will understand regulations, so despite your passion for creating holes in things, let the professional have the hammer.
+A local builder will understand regulations, so despite your passion for creating holes in things, let the professionals have the hammer and hand this DIY job over to them!

 Installing gas appliances